Search our site :

 IRSN Annual Report for 2013

-Discover the variety of activities carried out by IRSN over the year in the field of nuclear safety and security, environmental radiological monitoring, and protection against ionizing radiation.
+Discover the variety of activities carried out by IRSN in 2013 in the field of nuclear safety and security, environmental radiological monitoring, and protection against ionizing radiation.

 IRSN Annual Report for 2013

 IRSN contributes to the safety of existing and future nuclear facilities through a wide range of activities: examining the files submitted by Operators of facilities in operation or under construction, supporting inspection teams from the French safety authority, contributing to the process of updating national and international regulations, developing research programs regarding the prevention of accidents...

 With ionizing radiation being found in such wide-ranging applications, radiation protection for workers and the public is an essential aspect of IRSN’s activity.

 IRSN is responsible for performing radiological monitoring of the environment throughout France, carries out research and analysis to better understand the exposure of workers exposed to radiation, and works to improve the conditions of patient exposure.

 In the event of an incident or accident involving sources of ionizing radiation, IRSN provides guidance to public authorities on the technical, public health and medical measures to be taken to protect the population, workers and the environment, while restoring safety at facilities.
 IRSN's emergency response center can be called in at all times.

 IRSN contributes to national and international efforts to control nuclear and sensitive materials and protect facilities against malicious acts, through the enforcement of treaties on control of nuclear and sensitive materials, and the escort of international and national inspection teams.

 51 partnerships with American, Canadien and Cuban organizations.